-Ability to work accurately, work as part of a team and take instruction.
+- Ability to work accurately, work as part of a team and act on constructive feedback.

-Whatever their views, Adviceline volunteers will be expected to work with all kinds of clients and on any kind of problem they have.
+Adviceline volunteers are expected to work with all kinds of clients and on any kind of problem they have.
 They must be prepared to examine their own views and feelings to make sure that they are able to give an equally good service to everyone.

-All Adviceline volunteers are expected to carry out the CAB’s policy of equal opportunities.
+All Citizens Advice Camden volunteers are expected to carry out the Citizens Advice Camden’s policy of equal opportunities.
 This means an active opposition to all forms of discrimination, and to make sure that the service is equally available to all people.

-Everything seen and heard in the bureau has to be private and every Adviceline volunteer has to sign an agreement to observe a strict rule of confidentiality before beginning work in the bureau.
+Everything seen and heard whilst volunteering for Citizens Advice Camden must be kept private and every volunteer has to sign an agreement to observe a strict rule of confidentiality before starting to volunteer with us.

 A commitment to learning